bbc/tams/docs/appnotes/0019-using-flow-profiles.md

 The edit process could then process each input source in turn read the available flows and match them to the destination flows using the profile tag easily.
 If the source content has additional non standard flows then these could be ignored.

-From a flow created from a profile, it is possible to query via both profile ID and also the individual parameter of the flow that have been inherited from the profile.
+By the nature of the TAMS API it is possible to query via both profile ID and also the individual parameters of the flow that have been inherited from the profile.
+As per standard behaviour, the API should only return results which match all fields, so for this scenario the flow must have a profile ID and match the other parameters requested.

 ## Multi-store working with profiles